Relaunch of coronaviruses will bring national debt to war level

 Redwood said the deficits could widen further as “government measures are still increasing day by day” and national closures to prevent the spread of the coronavirus may last longer than expected.
 Government guarantees on distressed business loans may also prove to be more expensive than expected.

-Mario Draghi, a former president of the European Central Bank who is said to have saved Europe’s single currency during the continent’s debt crisis, recently said that governments must absorb, in whole or in part, the loss of income suffered by the private sector.
+Mario Draghi, former president of the European Central Bank, who is said to have saved Europe’s single currency during the continent’s debt crisis, recently said that governments must absorb, in whole or in part, the loss of income suffered by the private sector.

 Draghi argued that countries have always deployed their balance sheets during emergencies to protect citizens and absorb economic shocks that the private sector cannot.
 Wars – the best precedent for the coronavirus pandemic – are almost always funded by rising public debt, he added.